stastnypremysl/lsql-csv/README.md

     news:news,news

 The first part of the command is the same as in the previous example.
-The second part inner joins the output of the first part with `/etc/passwd` on username and `/etc/group` on default GID number and prints the output of the first part with added default group name.
+The second part inner joins the output of the first part with `/etc/passwd` on the username and `/etc/group` on the default GID number and prints the output of the first part with an added default group name.

 ## Usage
 Now, if you understand the examples, it is time to move forward to a more abstract description of the language and tool usage.